back to Home Page

 Email marciawilson@earthlink.net

-magnesium dust is incredibly flammable they say....or at least if it burns it cant be put out by water; you have to smother it...
+Magnesium dust is incredibly flammable they say....or at least if it burns it cant be put out by water; you have to smother it, so maybe that's why printers switched to polymer plates, and eventually I switched to copper and brass, before dropping etching altogether about 2010.

-you have to cover all sides of metal plates when immersing in acid.
+I had to cover all sides of my metal plates before immersing them in acid.

-then i would use shellac to paint the sides and any flaws (scratches on the plate already; they were never perfect).
+I used shellac as a resist on any exposed metal parts, such as the sides and to try and cover any flaws (scratches on the plate already; they were never perfect).

-then i would go to the back yard OR used my stovetop with the vent fan roaring, with a pan of water nearby, and immerse the plate in nitric acid while holding my breath. this took a very short amount of time, haha.
+After I had scratched my pictures on both sides of a plate, I would go outside to my back yard OR used my stovetop with the vent fan roaring, and immerse the plate in nitric acid while holding my breath.
+This took a very short amount of time, only seconds, really, and I always had a pan of water nearby to plunge the plate into when it was "done."

 i would watch carefully because it all depended on the strength of the acid which gets weaker over time, and i never thru my acid away, just kept using it over and over until it died.